 Why is Bachelor's grade so important?

-Every year, Universities receive hundreds of admission applications from all around the world, having varied profiles and strengths of all the students interested.
+Every year, universities receive hundreds of admission applications from all around the world, having varied profiles and strengths of all the students interested.
 All these profiles have different grading systems, and assessing all the profiles on a common ground would be a tedious task.
-Thus, the Undergraduate GPA is highly persuasive in deciding your admit at the University.
-Although this is not reasonable, they have a tendency to value a portfolio with a higher GPA above other credentials.
+Hence, your undergraduate GPA is an important factor in deciding your admit to university.
+During profile evaluation, universities often have a tendency to value a portfolio with a higher GPA above other credentials.

 How can I improve my chances if my Bachelor's grade is less?

-Here are a few ideas that can offset the effect of a low GPA and give you a slight upper hand on receiving an admit.
+Here are a few ideas that can offset the effect of a low GPA, improve your profile evaluation and give you a slight upper hand on receiving an admit.